qtotuan/qtotuan.github.io/_posts/2017-10-17-thoughts-on-ab-testing.markdown

 ---
 layout: post
-title:  "Thoughts on A/B testing"
+title:  "An Approach To A/B Testing in a Rails Application"
 date:   2017-10-17 12:11:03 +0200
 categories: jekyll update
 ---
-Today I am pondering something that is at the same time old and new to my brain - A/B testing.
+Today I am pondering something that feels familiar and new at the same time - A/B testing.
 In my former life as a digital marketer I would test Facebook ads, version A vs version B, to see which one would generate the higher conversion rate.
-Implementing tests was extremely convenient - all I needed to do was to upload the ads onto the demand side platform, run two separate campaigns and look at the resulting data.
+Implementing tests was extremely convenient - all I needed to do was to upload the ads onto the demand side platform, run separate campaigns and look at the resulting data.

 In my post-marketing life it takes a bit more than just a button click to implement a test.
-So my question today is:

-How does a web developer implement A/B testing for a web application?
+So my question today is: How does a web developer implement A/B testing for a web application?

-Let's think through this example: We have a Ruby on Rails app, and we'd like to test which heading on the homepage is more popular with the user.
+To illustrate, let's go through the following scenario.
+We would like to know for our Ruby on Rails app which of these two headers on the homepage resonates more popular with the user.

-For illustration purposes, we have these two alternative headings:

 ``` html
 <h1>You look awesome today!</h1>